3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

   <a href="../../../images_common/gpkg2.png">
     <img src="../../../images_common/gpkg2.png" />
   </a>
-  <figcaption>A portion of the 3D BAG data in GeoPackage format.
+  <figcaption>A portion of the 3DBAG data in GeoPackage format.
 On the top is the 3D Map View, in the left the attributes, and in the bottom the 2D features.</figcaption>
 </figure>